cristianbote/phaser-state-transition/README.md

 https://codepen.io/cristianbote/full/GjgVxg

 ## How to use it
-You have several options here
+You have several options here including es6 imports.

-### Straight
-Just download the `dist/phaser-state-transition.min.js` file and you're done

 ### Npm